growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_2_Raspberry_Pi_4.md

 This section shows the `bitbake` command used to build the AGL image.

-Before running BitBake to start your build, it is good to be reminded that AGL does provide a pre-built image for developers that want to use the Raspberry Pi 4 board.
-You can find instructions on the [quickstart](../1_Quickstart/Quickstart.md).

 Start the build using the `bitbake` command.

 **NOTE:** An initial build can take many hours depending on your